 Following an undergraduate degree in French at St John’s College, Oxford (2012-16), in 2017, I completed an AHRC-funded MPhil in European, Latin American and Comparative Literatures and Cultures at the University of Cambridge, where I was Fitzwilliam College’s Robert Lethbridge Scholar in Modern Languages.
 I am currently studying for a DPhil in Medieval and Modern Languages (French) under the supervision of Professor Nikolaj Lübecker, funded by the Oxford University AHRC Doctoral Training Partnership – Sir Ivor Roberts Graduate Scholarship at Trinity College.

-My DPhil project explores how French literature and film of the late nineteenth and early twentieth centuries negotiate the increasingly tight imbrication of technology into human life, and the challenge it poses to how we think about ourselves, our relationship to others and to our world.
+My DPhil project explores how avant-garde French literature of the late nineteenth and early twentieth centuries negotiate the increasingly tight imbrication of technology into human life, and the challenge it poses to how we think about ourselves, our relationship to others and to our world.
 My project seeks to place these texts of the past in dialogue with current philosophical reflections on technology, to explore how this encounter can help us to think about our technological present, and future.

 Other interests include translation, and collaborative interdisciplinary projects.
 I am a professionally-qualified translator specializing in literary translation, and an associate member of the Chartered Institute of Linguists.
 In 2016-17, I acted as project editor on the John Fell-funded Bringing Proust’s Imaginary Music to Life project led by Dr Jennifer Rushworth, UCL (featured on the Oxford Arts Blog).
 I am also the 2017-19 postgraduate representative for the Association for the Study of Modern and Contemporary France.